Which Translation is better?

-EL, ELOAH and the plural ELOHIM (translated as Mighty One(s) or mighty one(s))
+EL, ELOAH and the plural ELOHIM (translated as Mighty One(s) or mighty one(s)), sometimes as power(s).

-ELYON (translated as Most High) YAHSHUA (Yahushua, or Yehoshua) the proper name of the son, (never Yeshua or J-sus)
+ELYON (translated as Most High) YAHSHUA (Yahushua, or Yehoshua) the proper name of the prophet, (never Yeshua or J-sus)

 ANOINTED or Messiah (rather than Christ)

 Correct usage of the proper names can eliminate much confusion in Scripture.
-The word G-d, Gawd, Gad, in its many forms or derivatives are all from pagan sources, and should be avoided.
+The word God, Gawd, Gad, in its many forms or derivatives are all coming from pagan sources, and should be avoided.

-There are times where the English requires words that are supplied by the translators to produce "smooth English."
-Many of these reflect the use of the article "the" and is often supplied in English translations.
-However the article ‘the’ is definite, to add it when it is not found in the original text can change the meaning, when the host language may have required the use of the "indefinite."
-Supplied words should be minimized in any translation, even if the reading is not quite as "smooth" in the new language.
-In either case, when "supplied words" are used, they should always be clearly indicated by use of the "italic type" as adopted by the KJV or by some other notation to clearly show the word to be an addition.
+There are times where the English requires words that are supplied by the translators to produce ‘smooth English.’
+Many of these reflect the use of the article ‘the’ and is often supplied in English translations.
+However the article ‘the’ is definite, to add it when it is not found in the original text can change the meaning, when the host language may have required the use to be ‘indefinite.’
+Supplied words should be minimized in any translation, even if the reading is not quite as ‘smooth’ in the new language.
+In either case, when ‘supplied words’ are used, they should always be clearly indicated by use of the ‘italic type’ as adopted by the KJV or by some other notation to clearly show the word to be an addition.